sisl/Discra/docs/installation.rst

   6. The project format should be .idea (directory based), and you shouldn't have to mess with the global SBT settings.

-  7. With all that out of the way, click "Finish" and wait for IntelliJ IDEA to import your local version of Discora.
+  7. With all that out of the way, click "Finish" and wait for IntelliJ IDEA to import your local version of Discra.
 You can ignore the warning about the unregistered VCS root and the Scala version for now.

   8. Repeat the above steps for the "ingestor" and "simulator" directories.
 We do this as they're separate Spark applications.

   9. For our conflict avoidance algorithm, we've included a smaller version of our utility function lookup table called ``utility.csv``.
-In order for your local Discora advisor application to find it, you'll have to input the absolute path to the lookup table, otherwise it'll throw a warning about no utility table found.
+In order for your local Discra advisor application to find it, you'll have to input the absolute path to the lookup table, otherwise it'll throw a warning about no utility table found.
 Simply replace the dummy path ``<InsertYourOwnUtilityCSVAbsolutePath>`` in the two following files.

-    (a) ``[discora-root]/src/advisor/src/main/scala/spark/driver/Const.scala``
+    (a) ``[discra-root]/src/advisor/src/main/scala/spark/driver/Const.scala``
-    (b) ``[discora-root]/src/advisor/src/test/scala/spark/worker/Const.scala``
+    (b) ``[discra-root]/src/advisor/src/test/scala/spark/worker/Const.scala``

 Apache Kafka
 ============